Build on your laptop

 OpenBLAS

-When building with gfortran, we recommend using OpenBLAS.
+Using system provided builds is better, but when building from scrath with gfortran, we recommend using OpenBLAS.
 It is important to build with single-threaded settings.
 In the Makefile.rule file in the top-level OpenBLAS directory, set:

 BINARY=64